-Beginning retaliatory campaigns after the defeat of Custer at the Battle of the Little Bighorn the previous summer, General George Crook received reinforcements and began to move up the Bozeman Trail to the Powder River, looking for Crazy Horse and the rest of the hostile Indians.
-The expedition consisted of 11 companies of the 2nd, 3rd, 4th, and 5th Cavalries, under Colonel Ranald S. Mackenzie; 15 companies of the 4th, 9th, 14th, and 23rd Infantry, plus four companies of the 4th Artillery, under Lieutenant Colonel Richard Dodge; and about 400 Bannock, Shoshone, Pawnee, and Lakota allies.
+Beginning retaliatory campaigns after the defeat of Custer at the Battle of the Little Bighorn the previous summer, General George Crook received reinforcements.
+He began to move up the Bozeman Trail to the Powder River, looking for Crazy Horse and the rest of the hostile Indians.
+The expedition consisted of 11 companies of the 2nd, 3rd, 4th, and 5th Cavalries under Colonel Ranald S. Mackenzie; 15 companies of the 4th, 9th, 14th, and 23rd Infantry, plus four companies of the 4th Artillery, under Lieutenant Colonel Richard Dodge; and about 400 Bannock, Shoshone, Pawnee, and Lakota allies.
 Including civilian packers and volunteers, there were almost 2,200 men and 168 wagons.

 The command marched to old Fort Reno on the Powder River, where Mackenzie split off with the cavalry.
 Soon, scouts informed him that a large Cheyenne camp was situated along a canyon on the Red Fork of the Powder River, west of Present-day Kaycee, Wyoming.
 There were 200 lodges under Chiefs Dull Knife and Little Wolf, with 400 warriors.
-The Cheyenne warriors were having a celebration because of a recent victory over the Shoshone Indians.
+The Cheyenne warriors were celebrating because of a recent victory over the Shoshone Indians.

-Mackenzie waited until dawn on November 25, 1876, when he and 1,100 horsemen surprised the camp and drove the Indians from their village, without their clothes, blankets and buffalo robes into the frozen countryside.
-Afterward, the village and all its contents were entirely destroyed and about 500 ponies were captured.
+Mackenzie waited until dawn on November 25, 1876, when he and 1,100 horsemen surprised the camp and drove the Indians from their village without their clothes, blankets, and buffalo robes into the frozen countryside.
+Afterward, the village and all its contents were entirely destroyed, and about 500 ponies were captured.